RandomSearch18/mid-knight-snacks/README.md

 Visit **[https://randomsearch18.github.io/mid-knight-snacks](https://randomsearch18.github.io/mid-knight-snacks/)** to play the game in your browser!
 Keyboard required.

-You can also play it in the alternative domain of <https://knight.slevel.xyz/>.
+An alternative domain is available: <https://knight.mish.drinks-tea.uk>

 ### Run it locally